mangabe16/lexos/src/lexos/kwic/README.md

 The kwic module is a wrapper class of the kwic class from the textacy module.
 The texacty kwic method, `keyword_in_context`, requires a spaCy doc or a regrex expression as input.
 While these libraries are included as a part of ther Lexos API, please ensure these libraries are installed to enable full functionality.

+The kwic module only takes in spaCy docs as input.
+To convert a string or other input to a spaCy doc, users can use the `tokenizer` module of the Lexos library - please see that module's README and tutorial for usage.

+## In-Depth Tutorial

+For a guide on how to use the kwic module and more details about its utility, please refer to the Jupyter notenook **`tutorial.ipynb`**, which includes executable code examples on how to use the module.

 ## Running Tests (For Developers)